trentmc/mojito/README.md

 MOJITO
 ======

 MOJITO is a tool for analog circuit topology selection / topology design (synthesis).

-Topology selection tools must consider a broad variety of topologies such that an appropriate topology is selected, must easily adapt to new semiconductor process nodes, and readily incorporate new topologies.
-Topology design tools must allow for designers to creatively explore new topology ideas as rapidly as possible.
-Such tools should not impose new, untrusted topologies that have no logical basis.

-MOJITO supports both topology selection and design.
-It takes in a pre-specified library of about 30 hierarchically-organized analog building blocks.
-This library defines thousands of possible different circuit opamp topologies from different combinations of the building blocks.
-The library is independent of process, and does not require input of behavioral models.
-Therefore, it only has to be specified once.
-However, designers can readily add new building block ideas to it.
-MOJITO efficiently globally searches this library's possible topologies and sizings by leveraging the hierarchical nature of the blocks.
-MOJITO returns ("synthesizes") topologies that are trustworthy by construction.
-MOJITO is multi-objective, i.e. it returns a set of sized topologies that collectively approximate an optimal performance tradeoff curve.
-Once a single MOJITO run is done at a process node, the results are stored as a database for future queries by other designers.
+-Inputs: a hierarchical library of analog building blocks (pre-specified), having >100K possible topologies
+-Action: Searches ("synthesizes") possible topologies and sizings, with SPICE in the loop.
+Multi-objective, device operating constraints.
+Operating-point driven approach to sizing.
+-Returns: a set of sized topologies that approximate a performance tradeoff curve.
+Once just one MOJITO run is done at a process node, the results are stored as a db for future queries by other designers.
 Therefore MOJITO supports a "specs-in sized-topology-out" workflow with immediate turnaround.

 Main MOJITO references
 ======================